Who are we?

 He used to be an astronomer, and has a small tattoo of the Sun on his arm to prove it.
 He also used to be a technical project manager, and quit that to take a run at founding his own business.
 When that didn't work, he did it again.
 It's working better this time.
 He throws a lot of himself into his work: he believes in choosing what he does and owning what he makes.

-When Shay is not fielding questions at the desk or wiping salt off of the tanks, she spends time meditating, doing yoga, sewing, and working on various performing and video arts projects.
+When Shay is not fielding questions at the desk or wiping salt off of the tanks, they spend time meditating, doing yoga, sewing, and working on various performing and video arts projects.
 Shay uses floating as a tool to explore lucid dreaming, manage anxiety, and enhance sports performance in the Boston League of Wicked Wrestlers.

 “Relax, flotation tanks are (sort of) trendy again”, Boston Globe, May 13, 2016. (clipped copy)